hjjyhj/InstaAIModel/README.md

 ```sh
 which conda
 ```
-This should show the path within johnkimm_dir/miniconda3.
+This should show the path within `johnkimm_dir/miniconda3`.
 Note that is where all the data that we need will be shared.

 You can activate the conda environment by
 ```sh
 conda activate my_env
 ```
-Make sure to activate "my_env", since all the dependencies are already downloaded there.
+Make sure to activate `my_env`, since all the dependencies are already downloaded there.

 ### Directories
-SBERT_Indexing: code for SBERT and adding FAISS index for the embeddings.
+- `SBERT_Indexing`: code for SBERT and adding FAISS index for the embeddings.

-model_download_train: code for downloading, checking and training LLama model.
+- `model_download_train`: code for downloading, checking and training LLama model.

-run_models: code for running models.
+- `run_models`: code for running models.

 ### Run the pre-trained LLama-3.1-8B-Instruct model
 ```sh